 - An economic consultant is studying rent stabilization and the findings will inform some kind of final rent stabilization policy.

-The workshop then enumerated the economic study’s key topics because these will be important decision points for City Council this fall:
+The workshop enumerated some key topics that will be central to the City Council this fall:

 - Relocation fees (how they may be calculated and who will most benefit);